sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - cancel
      - any
-     - Component is added to cancel the current stage and go back on previous page.
+     - Component is added to cancel the current stage and go back to the previous page.
    * - Execute Query
      - Button
      - execute-query